 Flight APIs are a crucial trend that airlines can utilize to make informed decisions, optimize operations, and enhance customer service.
 With real-time and accurate data, airlines can remain competitive and successful.

-In addition to travel APIs, airlines can adopt other technological advancements like AI and machine learning, IoT and cloud technology, personalization, blockchain, and advanced self-service and biometric technology to take their airline business growth to the next level.
+In addition, to travel APIs, airlines can adopt other technological advancements like AI and machine learning, IoT, cloud telephony and computing technology, personalization, blockchain, and advanced self-service and biometric technology to take their airline business growth to the next level.

 Incorporating these trends into their business strategy can create a more efficient, personalized, and seamless experience for passengers.